nbshelton/bitdump/README.md

       * `--fieldlte` (FIELD <= VALUE)
       * `--fieldgte` (FIELD >= VALUE)

-  * `-v` is used to indicate the amount of logging output to display while running the script, from `-v` to `-vvv`.
+  * `-v` is used to indicate the amount of logging output to display while running the script (either `-v` or `-vv`.
 If no verbose flag is given, no logging output will be displayed (but the final database structure will still be printed when the script completes).

     Alias: `--verbose`